marcosfavat/dino/Shapefile-export.md

-If the scene has georef custom properties then this will be considered.
+If the scene has georef custom properties then they will be considered.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/shp_export_options.jpg)